thm-mni-ii/sea/README.md

 This libray is currently under construction.
 We will provide a roadmap as soon as possible.

-# Working with Gradle
+# Building the Library from Source
+1. Install java JDK 1.7+
+2. Install cpp compiler for your system
-- Build Library `./gradlew build`
+3. Build the library using the provided gradle script `./gradlew build`

-## Founded by
-This project (SpaceeffGA (KA 4663/1-1)) is funded by the [DFG](http://www.dfg.de/en/index.jsp) (Deutsche Forschungsgemeinschaft).
+# License
+Licensed under the GNU General Public License version 3.
+For detailed license information look inside the [LICENSE](LICENSE) file.

+# Acknowledgments
+We thank the [DFG](http://www.dfg.de/en/index.jsp) (Deutsche Forschungsgemeinschaft) for funding this project.
 For more details visit [http://gepris.dfg.de/gepris/projekt/379157101](http://gepris.dfg.de/gepris/projekt/379157101).